Page 7 of 17

 by G

-interesting hey, ive been drinking chocolate milk after most riding now any way
+interesting hey, ive been drinking chocolate milk after most riding now any way :) but yeah, looks like its mainly pro riders.

 Strange!?
 Running doesn't sweat out calcium but cycling does?